Blue Cheese vs Munster Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Munster Cheese is made with cow milk that is typically raw.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Munster Cheese is made with cow milk that is typically unpasteurized.

 Composition and Texture